jingxuanyang/Stepwise-Sample-Means-Variance/README.md

 # Variance of Stepwise Sample Means

-In this note, we will analyze the variance of stepwise sample means.
+In this note, we will analyze the variance of stepwise sample means (SSM).

 Cite this note: